 Beautiful streets and doors of Birgu

-Normally, we rave about almost everywhere we go.
-But you can probably tell if you read our blogs regularly, that we’d really not been taken with Valletta that morning.
+Normally, I rave about almost everywhere we go.
+You can probably tell if you read my blogs regularly, that I’d really not been taken with Valletta that morning.
 Birgu was instantly much more likeable.

 Warrens of picture-perfect streets, with flowers cascading down from balconies overhead and rows of brightly coloured doors.
 Basically, Instagram heaven.
 It felt much less touristy.
 Somewhere real people lived yet eerily quiet.
 Also, the little winding streets sheltered us from the wind.
 Bonus.